Planning ahead for legal and practical matters

 Making a will.

-Thinking about any preferences you have about the end of your life, such as whether you prefer to stay at home, if possible, or if you think you would like to stay in a hospital or hospice.
+Thinking about any preferences you have about the end of your life, such as whether you prefer to stay at home, or if you think you would like to stay in a hospital or hospice.

 Help with planning ahead